rogerleecormier/tanstack-portfolio/README.md

 For questions or support:
 - Open an issue on GitHub
 - Check the documentation
-- Review the Cloudflare setup guide
+- Review the development guide

 ---